altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

 * [Build Hardware Design SD_QSPI (ATF-To-Linux)](#build-hardware-design-sd_qspi-atf-to-linux)
 * [Build Linux File System  (ATF-To-Linux)](#build-linux-file-system-atf-to-linux)

-ATF requires to be rebuilt to enable booting from QSPI updating BOOT_SOURCE to BOOT_SOURCE_QSPI.
+ATF requires to be rebuilt to enable booting from QSPI by setting SOCFPGA_BOOT_SOURCE_QSPI to '1'.
 Linux also need to be rebuild since this time we are including a JFFS2 file system and since booting from QSPI we need to change some parameters in the device tree.
 The FIP image is created in the same way but this time the FIP image is put into the QSPI image using a specific .pfg file.
 In this .pfg file, we are indicating that the fip file will be located at **0x3C00000** location in the QSPI since this is also indicated by the **PLAT_QSPI_DATA_BASE** definition in the ATF.

    ![](images/ATF_Linux_Image_QSPI.jpg)